Advertisement

 I often ask myself, “What symptoms am I trying to alleviate?”

-Concentrations of up to 10 percent urea have a moisturizing effect and those with over 10 percent also have a keratolytic effect.
+Concentrations of up to 10% urea have a moisturizing effect, and those with over 10% also have a keratolytic effect.
 The higher the percentage, the greater the peeling action.

 If burning or heat is your main concern, consider products that include aloe vera, menthol, or panthenol to soothe irritation and reduce inflammation.
 In my experience, a little goes a long way when it comes to menthol.
 A small amount offers me an intense cooling sensation.

-If your main concern is dryness or itchiness, opt for products with oats, vitamin E, and lanolin.
+If your main concern is dryness or itchiness, I suggest products with oats, vitamin E, and lanolin.
 For centuries, oats have been used to relieve both itchiness and dryness.
 Personally, I find oat-based products to be the gentlest on my skin.

-Essentially, skin irritation stems from the skin’s barrier being disrupted.
-Vitamin E can help hydrate and inject moisture back into the skin.
-Lanolin, repairs, protects and builds upon that barrier by locking in moisture.
+Essentially, skin irritation stems from the disruption of the skin’s barrier.
+Vitamin E can help hydrate and add moisture back into the skin.
+Lanolin repairs, protects, and builds upon that barrier by locking in moisture — though it can cause skin irritation for some people.

-If you experience cracks or breaks in the skin, try products that have shea butter, calendula, or honey.
+If you experience cracks or breaks in the skin, try products containing shea butter, calendula, or honey.
 These are known to assist in healing and repairing the skin.

 Topical corticosteroids may also help reduce the intensity of scales.
 Using a petroleum-based product around the area may also help protect the cracks as they heal.

-When choosing a product I always think about which part of my body I’m going to use the product on and how frequently.
+When choosing a product, I consider which part of my body I’m going to use the product on and how frequently.

-Often, products come in quantities that are too small for the area you need them to cover.
-For instance, if you need a full body moisturizer that you’ll be applying multiple times a day, you’re going to need quite a lot of it.
+Often, products come in quantities too small for the area you need them to cover.
+For instance, if you need a full-body moisturizer that you’ll be applying multiple times a day, you’ll need quite a lot of it.

-If you find a product that comes in a small size at a big price, (especially if it’s marketed for use on a large area or applied often) I would question it.
+If you find a product that comes in a small size at a high price (especially if it’s marketed for use on a large area or applied often), I would question it.

 Look for products that come in a size that makes sense for their intended purpose and required dosage.

-I don’t tend to buy into the notion that more expensive means more effective.
-While this might not always be the case, I’ve noticed that products specifically targeted to people with psoriasis tend to come at a higher price than other products on the aisles surrounding them.
+I don’t buy into the notion that more expensive means more effective.
+While this might not always be the case, I’ve noticed that products specifically targeted to people with psoriasis tend to come at a higher price than other products in the aisles surrounding them.

-Of course, there are a lot of factors that contribute to price, like what size the manufacturing company is, where the product is made, and what ingredients are in it.
+Of course, many factors contribute to price, like the size of the manufacturing company, where the product is made, and what ingredients are in it.

 Still, I always ask myself, “Based on what I know about the company and the product, does the price make sense?”

-Read up on the brand, their story, and the research behind making the product.
+Read up on the brand, its story, and the research behind the product.
 There’s always an “about us” or “our story” section on a brand’s website that can offer some insight into the background of the product.
 This context can help you determine the brand’s intentions.

 I find that knowing the brand better and understanding the thought process behind a product can create a sense of trust.